knmcguire/px4_sim_research_report/docs/px4_survey.md

 bibliography: references.bib
 link-citations: true
 ---

 ## Introduction

 This reports describe the research efforts conducted to the user experiences of the PX4 and simulation intergration.

-## Goal

 The purpose of the survey study is to find the next and most pressing developer goals for the PX4 simulation integration roadmap, based on the needs of the PX4 user community.

-## Content of this research report

-* Forum Analysis
-* Survey content
-* Results Pilot survey
-* Results mini survey
-* Results Main survey
-* recommendations.
+(to be enhanced)

 {{< include forum_investigation.md >}}